Updated: May 2023

 System.out.println("Time: " + job.getRunningTimeAsString());

-If you’d like to learn more about Data Pipeline and the above code, please have a look at our Java ETL framework.
+If you want to learn more about the code and Data Pipeline, please have a look at our Java ETL framework.

 4. Use Multiple Connections